jacobtipp/bloc-state/packages/bloc/README.md

 ## Introduction

-`@jacobtipp/bloc` is a state management library implementing the BLoC pattern that was first introduced by google at [DartConf](https://www.youtube.com/watch?v=PLHln7wHgPE) in 2018.
-This library is a Typescript port of [Bloc](https://github.com/felangel/bloc/) from the Dart ecosystem.
+`@jacobtipp/bloc` is an npm package that helps implement the BLoC (Business Logic only Components) pattern.

 ## Installation